 - Bake for approximately 30-40 minutes (time will depend on size), until cooked thoroughly.
 Remove from the oven, cool slightly, and then refrigerate to cool thoroughly.

 - When thoroughly cooled, remove from the pans.

-- Optional: Slice each cake into two layers (total of four layers) for a mega layer cake, as pictured.
+- Optional: You can slice each cake into two layers (total of four layers) for a mega layer cake, as pictured.
 I was feeling extra crazy when I decorated this birthday cake.
 Haha!
 Stick with two for an easier cake construction.

 - Construct your layer cake, applying mashed potato frosting between each layer.
 Frost the exterior with additional mashed potato, garnish (optional) to decorate.
 I used simple biscuits from the boys normal food as decorations on this cake.

 - Refrigerate until you are ready to serve.
 Pampered pooches might enjoy their slice of cake warmed slightly for extra smell and flavour.

 - See our pet chef post on homemade dog cakes for additional information on types of cakes, decorating ideas, storage, and more.

 - Cakes can be baked into other shapes and sizes.
 Remember to adjust your cooking times and/or temperatures accordingly.

 - Meatloaf cakes can be made in advance stored (refrigerated short term, frozen longer term) and then decorated for the party.